gloriadai/Kickstarter_DataAnalysis/README.md

 Link to IPython Notebook Viewer: http://nbviewer.jupyter.org/github/gloriadai/Kickstarter_DataAnalysis/blob/master/KickStarter_Analysis.ipynb

 ## Key Visualizations
-Below are three key visualizations that give an overall idea of the Kickstarter projects:
+Below are few key visualizations that give an overall idea of the Kickstarter projects:
   - What are the projects?
   - Where are the projects from?
   - How the projects are doing?